 Do you see what just happened?
 My $12,000 student loan suddenly became a $13,682 student loan!
 Interest had been accruing on it during the three years I had been in law school and once the loan entered repayment, the unpaid interest got tacked right onto the principal!
 This was awful because I now had to pay back the capitalized interest AND all of the new interest that was accruing from that.
 And it wasn’t the only loan that capitalized either.
 I had three other loans that capitalized, adding thousands to my principal.

 2014 – My First (Real) Year of Repayment

-I consider 2014 to be the first year I really started trying to pay my student loans off.
-As a first-year associate, I was making $110,000, so I had the income to make a big dent on my loans.
+I consider 2014 to be the first year I really started trying to pay off my student loans.
+As a first-year associate, I was making a yearly salary of $110,000, so I had the income to make a big dent on my loans.
 All I had to do was avoid that lawyer lifestyle trap that a lot of my colleagues fell into.

 Here are the amounts I paid towards my student loans in 2014:

 Wow!
 I knew I had paid a lot towards my loans, but I never really realized how much it was until I actually wrote it all down.
 Here’s a nifty chart showing my student loan payments in 2014:

 The thing that jumps out to me is that ridiculously huge payment I made in October.
 I had a fairly sizable emergency fund at that point, so my best guess is that I decided I didn’t need all of that money in cash and threw a bunch of it into student loans.

 You’re also probably wondering why my payments jump around and seem to differ a lot each month.
 A lot of this had to do with me randomly throwing down extra payments whenever I saw my bank account getting too big.
 I wanted to avoid what I call Paycheck Complanceny, so that’s why you see the random spikes and dips throughout the year.